Dr. Gabriele Boccaccini discusses the Enoch Seminar, a group devoted to studying the common roots of early Judaism, Christianity, and Islam.

-Kurt Manwaring: How did the Enoch Seminar get started and what was your role?
+How did the Enoch Seminar get started and what was the role of Gabriele Boccaccini?

 I have been the director of the organization ever since, but the Enoch Seminar is now no longer a one-person enterprise but a very complex organization that involves many specialists from different countries.

-Kurt Manwaring: A primary focus of the Enoch Seminar is to transcend “conventional, and often isolated, disciplinary and methodological boundaries.”
+Why does the Enoch Seminar work to transcend “conventional, and often isolated, disciplinary and methodological boundaries.”

 We have called our group the Enoch Seminar not because we focus on Enochic literature only, but because Enoch is ubiquitous in Christian, Jewish and Islamic traditions.
 The development of religious thought does not follow our “canonical” distinctions.